russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/To-do List App, Pt. 4.md

 The approaches shown here can be applied to any view that you wish to preview data within when using SwiftData.

+> [!TIP]
+>
+> When you have finished this part of the tutorial, and you next have some time on your hands, continue on to [[To-do List App, Pt.
+5|part 5]].
+>
-In the remaining parts of this tutorial series (to be provided at the start of our next module), you will learn how to persist data within a cloud-hosted database, so that if necessary, multiple users of your apps can see data created by one another.
+> In the remaining parts of this tutorial series you will learn how to persist data within a cloud-hosted database, so that if necessary, multiple users of your apps can see data created by one another.

-However – that is a task for another day.